-- Good meeting places for your crew include quiet lane crossings, or car parks.
+NB: Good meeting places for your crew include quiet lane crossings, or car parks.

-The vet will take your horse’s pulse rate, pinch his skin to test for dehydration, and check him all over for lumps and bumps, including his legs, back and girth areas.
+Allow your horse a chance to get used to the surroundings before taking him to the vet.
+The vet will take your horse’s pulse rate, test for dehydration, and check him all over for lumps and bumps, including his legs, back and girth areas.
 He may look in his mouth to check for bruising, and may pick up his feet to examine his shoes before trotting him up for soundness.
 Make sure that you trot your horse up steadily and on a long rein so that the vet can see his usual action.

 Your Own Ride

 Possibly the most important piece of advice we can give you is this – ride your own ride, focus on yourself and your horse, and don’t fret about the competition around you.
 The aim of the ride is to have fun and get around safely, so now’s the time to trust in all your preparation and enjoy yourself.